 The best beginner surfboard makes it as easy as possible to catch and ride as many waves as possible.
 Because the more waves you catch, the quicker you’ll progress.
 With a wide and stable outline and lots of buoyancy, a longboard surfboard is the best beginner surfboard around.

-Another thing to consider is board materials.
-There a lot of different materials being used to make surfboards these days, but two of the most common are Polyurethane (poly or PU) and Epoxy.
+Another element to consider in your board search is surfboard construction (i.e. what your surfboard is made of).
+There a lot of different materials being used to make surfboards these days, but we’ll keep this high level.
+Two of the most common surfboard constructions are Polyurethane (poly or PU) and Epoxy.

 Epoxy surfboards are very popular with beginner surfers because they are known to be much more durable and buoyant than traditional poly surfboards.
 Epoxy boards don’t get dinged as easily, they float really great, and they’re very easy to paddle.

 Poly boards are typically not quite as buoyant and are a little bit heavier, but they have more flex to them which becomes more relevant and is a common point of preference for more advanced surfers.
 Poly boards are going to be more susceptible to dings and damage, so you’ll need to be more careful with transporting and handling your board.

 Another popular type of surfboard for beginners is a soft top surfboard, also known as a foamie.
 Soft top surfboards are exactly as they sound – they have a soft, dentable/durable top layer as opposed to a typical surfboard with a hard fiberglass top layer.

 Soft top surfboards are a good option for beginner surfers because they’re user-friendly, very stable, and easy to paddle.